It details the shocking transformation of Gregor Samsa, a traveling salesman, into a large cockroach.

 The Metamorphosis Detailed Summary

-Franz Kafka’s The Metamorphosis opens with travelling salesman Gregor Samsa.
+Franz Kafka’s The Metamorphosis opens with traveling salesman Gregor Samsa.
 The protagonist of the novel, Gregor wakes up in his bed to discover he’s been transformed into a gigantic insect, or something resembling a cockroach.
 Despite this shocking turn of events, he’s more worried about the fact that he’s overslept and has now missed a train he needed to catch for work.
 He expresses his concern over his family, their finances, and his responsibility to both.

 Gregor spends the next moments struggling to get rolled over and out of bed without hurting himself.
 As he’s trying to figure out how to work his new body, his boss, the Chief Clerk, shows up and demands to see Gregor.
 His whole family and the Clerk gather.
 They yell through the door at him and he becomes frantic trying to figure out what to do.
 When the door finally gets opened and Gregor is revealed to his family everyone is shocked.
 The Clerk runs away and Gregor escapes back into his bedroom.